Tips to make spring cleaning a little easier

 The warmer weather means it is spring cleaning season.
 If going through the garage, basement, or closets is on your to do list, the City of Winnipeg has a few options to help you get rid of the things you don’t want anymore.

 Unwanted appliances, old paint or motor oil, and glass are just a few of the items accepted at the 4R Winnipeg Depots.
 The depots aim to reduce the amount of materials going into the landfill.

 The City uses materials collected such as glass, bricks, and toilets for roads at the Brady Road Resources Management Facility.

 To help ensure proper social distancing, only one vehicle will be permitted to drop off material at a bin at a time.

 Yard waste is collected every other week from spring until fall.

 Yard waste is picked up every other week.
-Area A will begin collection on April 29, followed by Area B on May 6.
+Area A began collection on May 4, followed by Area B on May 11.
 Collection is expected to run until November.

 City of Winnipeg spring clean up

 Spring clean up starts mid-April and runs for approximately six weeks.

 Roughly 500 staff, including City employees and contract workers, are involved in the city-wide spring clean up operation.